eleven-sh/cli/README.md

 eleven --help
 ```

-### Update
+#### Update

-The command used to install the CLI could also be used to update it to another version.
+The command used to install Eleven could also be used to update it to another version.

 ## Usage